Smile-SA/Csharp-SQLite-WP/README.md

-# Fork of [Sqlite Client for Windows Phone](http://sqlitewindowsphone.codeplex.com/) for cordova plugin enabling WebSqlDatabase on WP7+

-This fork of the C# implementation of SQLite was created for a cordova plugin.
+This fork of the [Sqlite Client for Windows Phone](http://sqlitewindowsphone.codeplex.com/) C# implementation of SQLite was created for a [cordova plugin](https://github.com/Smile-SA/cordova-plugin-websqldatabase).

 ## Modifications